 4. Plan ahead as much as possible.

 I am a planner by nature, but I always have a better week when I plan my days on Sunday evenings.
 I use a paper planner because I’m just old-fashioned that way.
 Every Sunday, I will write down my schedule and all the things I need to accomplish that week.
-Then every evening before bed, I will glance at my agenda to see what I may need to prepare for the coming day.
+Each evening before bed, I will glance at my list to see what I may need to prepare for the coming day.

 5. Stay organized.

-Within my list of things to do for the week, I make sure I prioritize the things that simply must be done that week.
-If I can focus on those few things that are essential for that week, I am better able to give myself grace for the other things that may get pushed to the backburner.
+Within my list of things to do for the week, I prioritize what must be done that week.
+If I can focus on those few essential things that week, I can better give myself grace for the other things that may get pushed to the back burner.
 Accomplishing my prioritized tasks helps me feel productive and not so guilty when I don’t knock out the whole to-do list.